ManiacalAce/ping_pong_exercise/docs/design/architecture_possibilities.md

 - What if later, we want the players to be controlled by humans?
 Can players still be 'passive' endpoints with this requirement?
-        - Player process would become a 'server' to a UI client that the human interacts with.
+        - Player process could become a 'server' to a UI client that the human interacts with.
-            - Not too bad for a solution.
+            - Would work.
+Not too bad for a solution.
 - (???)
 Players have no capability to 'cheat' (they can't make out-of-turn requests to other players, etc.).
 They just adhere to a certain 'interface' that is enforced by the referee.
 - For step 3, how do we 'start' with the next phase if we wish to immediately return a 'OK' response on every connect?
     - Hand off the next phase to a thread?
 And that thread will make requests to the 'player' processes?
+Feels odd, but needs to be done for 2-way comm.
+    - As before, but instead of threads, use a 'messaging' approach.
+Would need a message queue storage such as Redis or RabbitMQ.
     - Alternative would be to block and do everything else, then finally return the 'OK' response for the final player's 'connect' request.
-This is very weird.
+This is very weird and wrong.
+    - **Verdict**: Going with the 'thread' approach for simplicity.

 ------------------------------------------------------------------------------